5 Ways To Fortify Your Immune System

 Esther Stegehuis, a WHM instructor, found the method helped her feel more in control of her health and more resilient, physically and mentally.

-Esther believes the WHM is not only useful in building resilience but also as a first aid tool, after she used it to help recover from a knee injury that occurred while she was teaching a ski class.
+Esther believes the WHM is not only useful in building resilience but also as a first aid tool after she used it to help recover from a knee injury that occurred while she was teaching a ski class.

 References

-Can gut bacteria improve your health? | Harvard Medical School
+3. Can gut bacteria improve your health?
+Harvard Health Publishing; 2023.

-The State of the Evidence for Whole-System, Multi-Modality Naturopathic Medicine | The Journal of Alternative and Complementary Medicine
+4. Myers SP, Vigar V. The State of the Evidence for Whole-System, Multi-Modality Naturopathic Medicine: A Systematic Scoping Review.
+The Journal of Alternative and Complementary Medicine; 2019.

-Voluntary activation of the sympathetic nervous system and attenuation of the innate immune response in humans | Proceedings of the National Academy of Sciences of the USA
+6. Kox M, Van Eijk LT, Zwaag J, Van Den Wildenberg J, Sweep FCGJ, Van Der Hoeven JG, et al. Voluntary activation of the sympathetic nervous system and attenuation of the innate immune response in humans.
+Proceedings of the National Academy of Sciences; 2014.

 Nourishment For Your Soul Delivered To Your Inbox